-Professor Laack brings many years of clinical and education experience to the Orlando PA program.
+Professor Laack Valentine brings many years of clinical and education experience to the Orlando PA program.
 She has an interest in research and has been a part of a variety of research studies of which she has presented and published.
-Part of Professor Laack's teaching philosophy stems from her experience as a student, clinician, and educator.
+Her teaching philosophy stems from her experience as a student, clinician, and educator.
 Together those experiences have given her the enthusiasm and excitement she has for teaching, the ability to form relationships, and the ability to collaborate with students and share information in a way that provides purpose and understanding.
 She feels the same gratification and enjoyment caring for her patients and she does when she teaches her students.